Fire with EMT

 Admission Requirements

-Students must enroll at both COTC and their selected partner institution (CTEC, Knox County Career Center or Ohio Fire Academy).
+Students must enroll at both COTC and CTEC as well as the Knox Technical Center, if applicable.
 To be admitted to COTC, students must submit a free application for admission and complete the standard steps to enroll.
 Additional admission requirements for each partner institution are in the checklists below.

 Admission Requirements Checklists